-GIFTED AND TALENTED PROGRAM AND YEAR 7 EXTENSION CLASS
+GIFTED AND TALENTED PROGRAM AND YEAR 7-10 EXTENSION CLASS

 Candidates for 7C, an extension class for gifted and talented students, will sit for a test provided and graded by the Australian Council of Educational Research in May, and places will be offered on the basis of these results (this criterion may change).
 Teachers of the extension class are hand picked and trained in gifted and talented education strategies.
 Application to sit for the test must be made to the school.
-The extension stream continues into the later years of secondary school with specific classes for English/Humanities, Mathematics and Science.
+The extension stream continues into the later years of secondary school with specific classes for English, HSIE, Mathematics and Science.

-THE LEARNING PASSPORT
+THE LEARNING & CITIZENSHIP PASSPORT

-Our merit system is based on six key learning modes: critical thinking; creative thinking; self-management; interpersonal skills; information skills and communication.
-Students are rewarded for their achievements in all learning modes, and they can reach bronze, silver and gold levels through their efforts.
-The award of a gold medal includes a \$100 cheque from the P&C in recognition of long and outstanding achievement.
+Student achievement in the areas of Learning & Citizenship is recognised and re-inforced at Cronulla High School by the use of multi-level merit system.
+Students are responsible for maintaining their Folder and all certificates for the entire time they are at Cronulla.
+Students can reach bronze, silver and gold levels through their efforts.
+The award of the gold medal includes a \$100 cheque from the P & C in recognition of long and outstanding achievement.